Results of the Work – 10/2/15

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-I encouraged some Christians in their faith and talked up some of the peeps.
+So thanks so much for your prayers for the ministry and for evangelism today if you had a chance.
+God truly blessed.

 In Him,